 - See also: Photography in Iceland

-Is it safe to go visit the Fagradalsfjall volcano?
+Is it safe to go visit the Fagradalsfjall Volcano?

-The new 2023 eruption of Sundhnukagigar on December 18th 2023.
+The first eruption of Sundhnukagigar on December 18th 2023.

 - See also: Iceland's Volcanoes: The Complete Guide

-Information about Fagradalsfjall and Reykjanes peninsula
+Information about Fagradalsfjall and Reykjanes Peninsula

 Fagradalsfjall volcano ("Beautiful valley mountain") is located on Reykjanes peninsula in the southwest of Iceland.
 The peninsula is considered relatively "young" in geological terms.
 It was formed by magma rising from the core of the earth over just the past seven million years.
 For comparison, the oldest parts of Iceland, located in the Westfjords, are 16 million years old.